Destroying Baseball Dogma: Installment 1

 4. To build on the last point, in many cases, lifting may become a problem because it's "ingraining" poor movement quality.
 As Gray Cook has often said, "you can't put fitness on top of dysfunction."

 The key word here is "fitness."
 Many things - not just lifting - could bring these issues to threshold.
 Throwing, swinging, and sprinting could all bring movement flaws to a painful threshold, too.
 However, unlike strength training, these approaches can't be used to correct the fundamental problem - even if they're implemented perfectly.
-General training can correct movement dysfunction, whereas specific training usually exacerbates it.

 5. Most obviously, if lifting was really the only problem, wouldn't we see a lot more guys getting hurt while lifting?
 Truth be told, the injury rates in strength training participation are remarkably low - even with crappy programming.